alesssia/short_intro_stats/short_intro_stats_Day3.md

 - Multiple phenomena and statistical distributions are normally distributed (CLT)

 - We use statistics to estimate parameters (point estimates)
-- We usee interval estimates (confidence intervals) to estimate the error of the point estimate
+- We use interval estimates (confidence intervals) to estimate point estimates' uncertainty

 <!-- 95% confidence intervals tell us the the true value has 95% probability of being inside the given range -->